draptik/blog-hugo/content/posts/uhk2-review.md

 And if you have any tipps for me: I'm all ears!

-You can find my the configs described in this post at: https://github.com/draptik/dotfiles/tree/master/uhk-configs
+You can find my configs described in this post at: https://github.com/draptik/dotfiles/tree/master/uhk-configs